open/close all folders

-- Let's face it, even after all those years the "Terminator meets Back to the Future" Fake Trailer is still the most awesome video they made.
-Watch it on Youtube and at any given time among the ten most recent comments will be please to expand it into a full movie.
+- Let's face it, even after all those years the "Terminator meets Back to the Future" Fake Trailer is still the most awesome video they ever made.
+Watch it on YouTube and at any given time among the top comments there will be a request to expand it into a full movie.
 The video doesn't even have that many jokes, it's just So Cool, It's Awesome.

 - Captain America pulls one off too when he points out that the Justice League movie's still in Development Hell, while the Avengers (At the time of the video) were gearing up for their venture.
 Even Batman and Superman admit that's a pretty good burn.

 - And to top it off, we have the Avengers et all reminding Sups and Bats about their box office income.

 - The DC duo gets back at one of them, by leaving Thor in the booth while they hide outside.

 - In "How The Dark Knight Should Have Ended", Batman actually ran over the Joker, but didn't kill him.
 Even Superman was impressed.Superman: Woah, hold on a second - you hit him?Batman: Yep.Superman: You hit the Joker.Batman: Uh-huh.Superman: You ran over a human being.Batman: Sure did.Superman: But what about your rule?Batman: (Takes a smug sip from his coffee) Didn't kill him.[Cut to the Joker in a hospital room, covered in bandages and moaning in pain]Joker: Do you wanna know how I got these scars?Nurse: From Batman?Joker: From Batman.